Fire and rescue services

 CBSA may question the child or accompanying adult about their status.

-You no longer need to take a COVID-19 test before travelling to Canada.
 Check the latest entry, transit and exit requirements before you travel.

 Travel to Australia